One way for volunteers to help is to join one of the seven subcommittees that the GSTF has established.

 PUBLIC AWARENESS - This subcommittee works to help create awareness of the GSTF as well as support all the GSTF initiatives to inspire action within our community.
 We do this through social media, Village email distribution lists, D35 newsletters, our online blog, public signage, new resident Welcome kits, and ongoing and annual events.
 The subcommittee meets regularly once per month to evaluate taskforce needs and to see how we can improve our taskforce visibility throughout the community.

-RAVINES AND TREES - The Ravines and Trees team works with local and regional government, and private stakeholders to define the issues surrounding maintaining a healthy ravine system and best practices regarding the protection of our heritage trees.
+WATER, RAVINES AND TREES - The Water, Ravines and Trees team works with local and regional government, and private stakeholders to define the issues surrounding maintaining a healthy ravine system, promote water conservation and encourage best practices regarding the protection of our heritage trees.
 Specific actions have included:

 - Maintaining contact with the Lake County Storm Water Management Commission as they develop the Lake Michigan Watershed Ravine Management Plan as well as seeking their guidance on the condition and needs of the Glencoe ravine system.